devspace-sh/devspace/docs/pages/charts/what-are-helm-charts.md

 <details>
 <summary>
-### Do I need to install Helm to use DevSpace.cli?
+### Do I need to install Helm to use DevSpace CLI?
 </summary>
-**No.** DevSpace.cli comes with an in-built Helm client and it will automatically install [Tiller](#what-is-tiller), the server-side Helm component, within your Spaces.
+**No.** DevSpace CLI comes with an in-built Helm client and it will automatically install [Tiller](#what-is-tiller), the server-side Helm component, within your Spaces.
 </details>

 <details>
 <summary>
-### How does DevSpace.cli deploy charts?
+### How does DevSpace CLI deploy charts?
 </summary>
-When you run `devspace deploy` or `devspace dev`, DevSpace.cli will deploy your chart.
+When you run `devspace deploy` or `devspace dev`, DevSpace CLI will deploy your chart.
 This deployment process involves the following steps:
 1. Installing or upgrading [Tiller](#what-is-tiller) in your Space
 2. Loading the template values from `values.yaml`
-3. Updating the image tags in the template values to the most recently image that has been built and pushed by DevSpace.cli (happens in-memory)
+3. Updating the image tags in the template values to the most recently image that has been built and pushed by DevSpace CLI (happens in-memory)
 4. Opening a connection to the [Tiller](#what-is-tiller) server in your Space (via port-forwarding)
 5. Deploying the chart with [Tiller](#what-is-tiller) as new release OR upgrading an existing release
 6. [ON ERROR: rollback release to the latest working version (revision)]